zixi-liu/Fraud-Detection-Papers/GNN/README.md

 ### Unsupervised Weight Learning

-1. Construct a registration feature bigraph to capture the relationship between registration accounts and features.
+i.
+Construct a registration feature bigraph to capture the relationship between registration accounts and features.
 - represent each account and each feature as a node
 - add an edge between an account and a feature if the account has the feature

-2. Design a statistical method to initialize the weight of each feature node, the weight of each registration account node based on the weights of feature nodes.
+ii.
+Design a statistical method to initialize the weight of each feature node, the weight of each registration account node based on the weights of feature nodes.